J-A-Y-0/Online-Shopping-Behavior-Analysis/README.md

    - Confidence scoring for sentiment predictions
    - Integration with existing data analysis pipeline

+## Business Value of Sentiment Analysis
-Analyzing the tone of customer reviews with DistilBERT allows us to quantify satisfaction and identify pain points beyond click‑stream metrics.
-Combining behavioral data with sentiment insights can inform marketing campaigns, highlight opportunities for product improvement, and enhance the overall user experience by addressing issues raised in feedback.
+Analyzing the tone of customer reviews with DistilBERT allows us to quantify user satisfaction and identify pain points that are not visible through clickstream or behavioral data alone.
+While behavioral metrics reveal what users do, sentiment analysis helps explain why they behave that way.
+For example, a high bounce rate may be tied to negative product feedback that users express in their reviews.
+By integrating sentiment scores with session-level data, we can uncover emotional drivers behind user decisions, such as frustration with checkout flow, dissatisfaction with product quality, or praise for specific features.

+These insights have clear business implications: marketers can tailor campaigns to address negative perceptions, product teams can prioritize improvements based on emotional triggers, and UX designers can optimize user flows in response to sentiment trends.
+Overall, combining behavioral analytics with AI-powered sentiment analysis offers a more holistic understanding of the customer experience, leading to more informed decision-making across teams.

 ## Key Findings